Start a conversation

 Lake Titicaca Islands

-There’s no denying that the cultural makeup of Lake Titicaca is a layered one, and uncovering the differences and similarities between the island communities is part of the fun.
+There’s no denying that the cultural makeup of Lake Titicaca is a layered one, uncovering the differences and similarities between the island communities will be great fun.
 These are some of the best islands to visit in Lake Titicaca.

 Uros Islands, Peru

-These are known as floating islands, because as the name states they float on the waters of the Lake.
-The Uros people migrated to the islands in the Pre-Colombian era from the Amazon.
-On arrival, they created their own man-made islands using layers of cut totora reeds.
-Totora is an aquatic grass like plant called a sedge.
-The locals harvest their own totora and periodically add more layers to their floating island homes.
+These are known as floating islands, because as the name states they float on the waters in the middle of the Lake.
+The Uros people migrated to the islands in the Pre-Colombian era.
+They created their own man-made islands using layers of cut totora reeds.
+Totora is an aquatic grass like plant.
+The locals harvest their own totora and several times a year add more reed layers to their floating island homes.
 It is estimated that there are about 60 artificial islands floating in the lake, each island belonging to a single family.
 Today resident families welcome travelers to their floating homes.
-The Uros Islands are more touristy than other Lake Titicaca islands, but this doesn’t mean they aren’t worth visiting.
+The islands are well worth a visit as you will not see anything else like it anywhere.

 During your stay, locals explain the regular upkeep their reed homes require and show you how they weave the reeds together to build their thatched homes, furniture, and canoe-style boats.
 You can expect hot water showers, electricity and flushing toilets in some homes.